Top 25 Things to Do in Hartford (Full Guide!)

 Here’s a few ideas for places to stay in Hartford:

-• Delamar West Hartford: If you’re looking for a hotel in West Hartford, check out the Delamar.
-The elegant hotel features a restaurant, bar, and garden.
+- Delamar West Hartford: If you’re looking for a hotel in West Hartford, check out the Delamar.
+The elegant hotel features a restaurant, bar, and garde.

 While you’re visiting Hartford, here are a few restaurants to consider:

 If you’re planning a trip to Connecticut, there are so many historic places to visit in Hartford.
-Visiting Mark Twain’s house was one of my favorites!
+Visiting Mark Twain’s house was one of my favorite experiences.
 I hope this article helped you to plan your own trip to Hartford!